Haseeb-Arshad-Dev/FaceGenius/README.md

    - Extract the downloaded file and place it in the project directory.

 5. Run the project:
    - Modify the code in the project files as needed for your specific use case.
    - Run the main script to start the face recognition system.

-### Ubuntu

-1. Install Boost:
-   - Open a terminal and run the following command to install Boost:
-     ```
-     sudo apt-get install libboost-all-dev
-     ```

-2. Install required Python packages:
-   - Open a terminal and navigate to the project directory.
-   - Run the following command to install the required packages:
-     ```
-     pip install --upgrade pip
-     pip install scikit-learn matplotlib tqdm opencv-python dlib
-     ```

-3. Download the shape predictor file:
-   - Download the shape predictor file (`shape_predictor_68_face_landmarks.dat`) from the dlib website: [http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2)
-   - Extract the downloaded file and place it in the project directory.

-4. Run the project:
-   - Modify the code in the project files as needed for your specific use case.
-   - Run the main script to start the face recognition system.